 Margaret Atwood’s The Testaments Arrives Early – Already Optioned By Hulu

 Margaret Atwood’s The Testaments is the sequel to dystopian feminist classic The Handmaid’s Tale.
 Due to be released on September 10, some fans have received copies early.
-The Testaments has already garnered quite a bit of buzz unrelated to the content of the book itself.
+The Testaments has already garnered quite a bit of buzz unrelated to the content of the book itself, especially when The Testaments tied for Booker Prize with Girl, Woman, Other.
 Let’s discuss what we know so far about the book, and how it might impact the Hulu series.

 Amazon Accidentally Releases Margaret Atwood’s The Testaments Early